Backup and Restore

 A control plane backup object requires:

-- a BackupConfigthat defines your cloud provider object store and secret
+BackupConfigthat defines your cloud provider object store and secret - a

-- a Backupthat specifies your backup name and deletion policy
+Backupthat specifies your backup name and deletion policy

 UXP can capture your control plane and stores the backup information in a cloud